Math for Kindergarten

 • Money concepts through coin recognition

-Learning games and educational videos include:
+Learning games and educational videos focus on:

 • Mathematical practices with emphasis on logic, geometry, and early number skills.

-• Engaging activities that make abstract concepts accessible and fun.
+• Making abstract concepts accessible and fun.

 Activity example: Subtraction game